 Cheng Hoon Teng Temple is the oldest functioning temple in Malaysia that its construction dates back to 1646.
 This place emphasizes on three traditional Chinese teachings: Taoism, Confucianism, and Buddhism.
 The temple is located along Harmony Street, with many temples and mosques available there.
 The temple itself is made up of several halls for worship and the main one is dedicated to Kuan Yin, the goddess of mercy.
 It also has smaller halls dedicated to the gods of power, wealth and prosperity.

 This museum was developed by fourth-generation resident Chan Kim Lay to celebrate the complex and fascinating combination of Chinese and Malay culture.
-The museum is also known as the Baba Nyonya Museum.
+The museum is also known as the Baba Nyonya Museum and one of best Nonya attractions in Malacca.
 The museum features a number of handicrafts, including carpentry, pottery and furniture.
 The large, curtain wall hangings represent a mix of Chinese and Western culture in the Malay world.

 The church was built by a Portuguese captain in 1521 as a simple church.
 Saint Francis Xavier, one of the founders of the Society of Jesus, used the church as a base for his missionary trips to China and Japan.
 On one of these trips, Xavier became ill and eventually died in China in 1552.
 His body was kept there before being transferred to Goa.
-Visitors can visit his tomb inside the church.
+Visitors can visit this Melaka attraction inside the church.

 Created in the eighteenth century as a replacement for the old and ancient Portuguese church, Chris’s Church remains one of the iconic buildings of the Dutch colonial era.
+This church is one of the most famous attractions in Malacca.
 The main color of the church used to be white and then was painted red in 1900.
 This color represents many of the buildings left over from the Dutch colonial era.
 Inside the church a number of gravestones are inlaid in Dutch, English, Portuguese and Armenian languages.